treyhunner/treyhunner.github.com/source/_posts/2025-12-31-my-favorite-reads-of-2025.markdown

 If you're **curious about veganism** but hoping to avoid descriptions of the specifics of animal suffering, this is a pretty good book to start with.
 The author kindly lays out her reasoning without delving too deep into the specifics of factory farming.

-### Streets of Gold: America's Untold Story of Immigrant Success by Ran Abramitzky and Leah Boustan
+### "Streets of Gold: America's Untold Story of Immigrant Success" by Ran Abramitzky and Leah Boustan

 **[Streets of Gold](https://app.thestorygraph.com/books/e983bd0e-d61b-4355-b527-f7a967d78566)** is a book on immigration written by economists in a way that is fairly easy for non-economists to understand.
 I'm somewhat surprised that such a book exists.

 I wish **all immigration skeptics** read this book and considered the data referenced and the arguments made.

-### The Case for Open Borders by John Washington
+### "The Case for Open Borders" by John Washington

 I assumed **[The Case for Open Borders](https://app.thestorygraph.com/books/b621ee39-e669-4cbe-b74c-4846f0934084)** might be focused on the economic case for open borders.
 It partly focused on that, but it didn't primarily take an economic angle.
 I found this interesting and thought-provoking.

 If you are **skeptical of the idea of radically increasing US immigration**, this is the first book I would probably recommend reading.

-### Under The Influence by Robert H. Frank
+### "Under The Influence" by Robert H. Frank

 **[Under The Influence](https://app.thestorygraph.com/books/f85fe8f8-a130-4e8d-9617-d25cb9e936a5)** feels like an economist **applying economics to sociology**.
 I found it really interesting.
 I really enjoyed Robert H. Frank's [Success and Luck](https://treyhunner.com/2017/01/my-favorite-audiobooks-of-2016/).
 This book is quite different from that one.

 I enjoyed the many comparisons of regulation versus taxes, but I especially enjoyed the discussions about what is socially feasible.
 An idea in theory doesn't do much good if it won't work in practice.

-### In This Economy?: How Money & Markets Really Work by Kyla Scanlon
+### "In This Economy?: How Money & Markets Really Work" by Kyla Scanlon

 **[In This Economy?](https://app.thestorygraph.com/books/47d2ae10-c19d-41ad-b8a6-75109d5351c1)** may be my new go-to recommendation for a book **on the importance of economics and economic thinking for the average person** (folks not already into economics).